zeroc-ice/ice-builder-visualstudio/README.md

 ![cpp options](Screenshots/cpp-options-38.png)

+The Options page is only available for C++ projects using the [ZeroC.Ice.Cpp] NuGet package.

-These options apply to all configurations and platforms and map to the item metadata of the `SliceCompile` type:
+These options map to the item metadata of the `SliceCompile` type:

 | Property                              | Corresponding SliceCompile Item Metadata |
 | ------------------------------------- | ---------------------------------------- |